top of page

 Visit the NISP website for additional information and resources.

-Chimney Hollow
+Chimney Hollow Project

 The Chimney Hollow Reservoir Project is a collaborative effort by 12 Northeastern Colorado water providers to improve the reliability of the Windy Gap Project.
 Chimney Hollow Reservoir will be located just west of Carter Lake in Larimer County.
 Its 90,000 acre-feet of dedicated storage capacity will supply a reliable 30,000 acre-feet of water each year for future generations.
 Construction began in August 2021.